 - The Hobbit: An Unexpected Journey premiere was a key focus area during the first half of the year which included hosting the worldwide premiere.
-Around 60 of the 100-strong media contingent travelled from over 20 countries in addition to Australian and domestic journalists.
-A report commissioned by the Council estimated the world premiere of The Hobbit contributed over \$11.5 million to Wellington's economy during the premiere week. - The fourth annual Visa Wellington On a Plate was enjoyed by 20,500 festival-goers who participated in 106 festival events and dined at 108 DINE restaurants over the 17 days of the festival.
+Around 60 of the 100-strong media contingent travelled from over 20 countries in addition to Australian and domestic journalists. - The fourth annual Visa Wellington On a Plate was enjoyed by 20,500 festival-goers who participated in 106 Festival Events and dined at 108 DINE restaurants over the 17 days of the festival.
 New spend by visitors outside of the Wellington region generated \$1.41 million dollars in direct spending. - PWT brought the Spoil Yourself in Wellington campaign to life in our biggest visitor market by 'Spoiling Auckland'.
-The experiential and digital campaign - run in partnership with Air New Zealand, Mojo and Whittaker's - saw a team descend on Auckland to surprise locals with a range of gifts from Wellington.
-The campaign resulted in record Auckland online traffic with over 28,000 visits to the campaign landing page on WellingtonNZ.com. - PWT launched a Winter Events campaign to promote winter weekend travel to Wellington and in Australia PWT's campaign saw a \$1million joint venture campaign with Tourism New Zealand take place focusing on creating awareness of Wellington and its neighbouring regions - Wellington, Wairarapa, Hawke's Bay and Marlborough - as the food and wine centre of New Zealand.
+The experiential and digital campaign run in partnership with Air New Zealand, Mojo and Whittaker's saw a team descend on Auckland to surprise locals with a range of gifts from Wellington.
+The campaign resulted in record Auckland on-line traffic with over 28,000 visits to the campaign landing page on WellingtonNZ.com. - PWT launched a Winter Events campaign to promote winter weekend travel to Wellington and in Australia PWT's campaign saw a \$1million joint venture campaign with Tourism New Zealand take place focusing on creating awareness of the Wellington and its neighbouring regions - Wellington, Wairarapa, Hawke's Bay and Marlborough - as the food and wine capital of New Zealand.